Ky7m/MakingDotNETApplicationsFaster/README.md

 Some quick and sometimes dirty C# code to evaluate the performance difference between various approaches.

 ### Prerequisites
-This project now requires Visual Studio 2017 RC build 15.0.0-RC.3+26127.0 or higher, or if using the .NET CLI with VS Code or an OmniSharp enabled editor, .NET Core SDK 1.0 RC3 build 004530 or higher.
+This project now requires Visual Studio 2017.3 preview build or Visual Studio Code with latest C# extension, or if using the .NET CLI with VS Code or an OmniSharp enabled editor, .NET Core 2.0 or higher.